-For more than 35 years, game show creator and host Gene Jones has enjoyed a fascinating, multi-faceted career in the entertainment industry.
-In addition to revolutionizing the traditional trivia game show format with his invention of Trivia Theatre, Jones' range of talents also include speech writer, radio talk show host, Master of Ceremonies, touring variety artist, corporate seminar instructor, and commercial copy writer.
+For more than 40 years, game show creator and host Gene Jones has enjoyed a fascinating, multi-faceted career in the entertainment industry.
+In addition to revolutionizing the traditional trivia game show format with his invention of Trivia Theatre, Jones' career credits also include speech writer, radio talk show host, Master of Ceremonies, touring variety artist, corporate seminar instructor, commercial copy writer and author of the groundbreaking book Younger and Wiser (Dreamquest Publishing, 2020).

 As both creator and host of the GIMME A HINT!
 Trivia Game Show, Jones converts the game show format into his own special brand of interactive theatre, using comedic improvisational skills to seamlessly prompt audience members to correctly answer even the most difficult questions.
 Jones customizes questions and hints for his game show on an infinite array of subjects ranging from Astronomy, Biology, Celebrities, Current Events, and Fashion, to Geography, History, Movies, Pop Culture, Sports and Zoology... virtually any topic imaginable.
 His signature 'six-degrees-of-separation' technique finds connections between a diverse assortment of seemingly unrelated subjects, resulting in an eclectic game show experience that is wildly entertaining and also mentally challenging.
 After experiencing one of Jones' performances, Martha Stewart was so intrigued that she invited him to write and perform a special Presidential History game show segment on The Martha Stewart Show, where Martha introduced Gene as a "Game Show Host Extraordinaire".